Departments and Centers

 Students pursuing early childhood education in the M.A.T. program study young children and their families from an ecological perspective.
 The emphasis is on the integration of knowledge of child development, relationships with families and community, developmentally appropriate practice, and the curriculum content areas.

 Students can develop a specialized focus on infants and toddlers, preschool-age children, kindergarten, early primary, or parent education through specific courses, projects within courses, practica, and individualized planning of action research or curriculum development.

 Students learn to identify developmental needs and design appropriate educational plans for children who are "typically developing," as well as those who have special needs.
 Strategies for meeting the needs of all children in the least restrictive environment are emphasized.
 Throughout this major, students explore methods of consultation and collaboration among teachers, therapists, parents, and others involved in providing services to young children.

-The Master of Arts in Teaching with a major in Educational Technology consists of technology courses specifically designed for classroom teachers.
-We focus on technology and how to best use it with students.
-We offer courses online and face-to-face taught by experts in technology who are also exceptionally capable teachers.
-Graduates of this excellent program deeply understand the proper use of technology and how to use it with students to enhance learning.
-Call us today and begin developing the individual excellence that Webster graduates are known for.
+The Master of Educational Technology consists of courses specifically designed for classroom teachers and for trainers in industry.
+We offer courses online and face-to-face taught by exceptional instructors who are leaders in the field.
+Graduates of this program deeply understand the proper use of technology and how to use it with students and adults to enhance learning.
+Contact us today to begin developing the individual excellence that Webster graduates are known for.

 The Master of Arts Program in Mathematics for Educators consists of mathematics courses specifically designed for classroom teachers grades 5 - 14.
 Classes have no more than 15 students, and are taught by experts in mathematics who are also exceptionally capable teachers.
 Graduates of this excellent program deeply understand the mathematics they teach and know how to effectively interact with students in order to maximize their mathematical knowledge.